Right Arrow

 4. Deploy cameras and test integration

 Position cameras according to your placement map to provide adequate coverage of target areas.
-Test each camera's connection to verify immediate data flow into BIM 360.
+Test each camera's connection to verify live data flow into BIM 360.
 Run through each automated workflow to confirm proper operation.

 5. Train teams and scale deployment